adityapradhan202/Data-Cleaning-Zomato-Pandas/README.md

 # Zomato dataset - data cleaning - project description

 ###### Disclaimer:
-I am a beginner, who is in learning [pandas][plink].
+I am a beginner, who is in learning [pandas](https://pandas.pydata.org/).
 So I am not a pro in data analytics.
 In this small project, it was my first time to deal with real world data.
 But soon I will become better as I am trying hard, and putting efforts consistently.

 #### What did I do in this project?